About the course

 The Woodfield Teaching School Alliance is a partnership of schools and other organisations committed to delivering high-quality, school-based initial teacher training (ITT), aiming to strengthen and promote inclusive practice.
 With this in mind, we expect all our applicants to understand that their main, or second, placement may take place in a special school.

 All of our schools are rated by Ofsted as "Good" and "Outstanding" where you will be supported to acquire the skills and knowledge to become exceptional practitioners in education.
 Over the past three years, we have recruited and successfully trained over fifty salaried and ten non-salaried trainees on the School Direct route, who have gone on to successful employment in schools in Brent and beyond.

-Our accredited providers for 2019-20 will be the Hillingdon SCITT (school-centred Initial Teacher Training) and Middlesex University, both offering an enriched comprehensive training programme leading to QTS with the option of gaining a PGCE (may incur an additional cost).
+Our accredited provider for 2019-20 will be the Hillingdon SCITT (school-centred Initial Teacher Training) who offer an enriched comprehensive training programme leading to QTS with the option of gaining a PGCE (may incur an additional cost).

 Training with disabilities and other needs

 Woodfield School is a special school with a range of expertise in supporting disabilities and other needs.
 This is reflected in the support available for our trainee teachers.
 We ensure that the placement is appropriate to supporting any specific needs of our applicants.
 Our accredited provider, Hillingdon SCITT, take pride in the Pastoral Support for all trainees.
 They also offer a variety of school experiences, including the opportunity to visit a Pupil Referral Unit and a Special School.